bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-add.md

 [`unknown`](../../data-types.md) | Default operator information.
 Array, fields:
 - NAME — name
 - AVATAR — link to avatar
-- AVATAR_ID — identifier of the avatar file in the account ||
+- AVATAR_ID — identifier of the avatar file on the account ||
 || **QUEUE**
 [`unknown`](../../data-types.md) | Queue of responsible employees.
 Array, fields:
 - U — array of user IDs to add to the queue.
 Can be passed in the format